SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

         // At this point c === 1 and d === 2.
     }

-``CombInit`` clones a circuit, and initially drive it with the same input as the cloned value.
-But you can now update the circuit without impacting the initial value.

-If we look at the resulting Verilog, ``b`` is not present :
+If we look at the resulting Verilog, ``b`` is not present.
+Since it is a copy of ``a`` by reference, these variables designate the same Verilog wire.

 .. code-block:: verilog